William F. Regine, MD, FACR, FACRO

 He is the Isadore and Fannie Schneider Foxman Chairman and Professor of Radiation Oncology at the University of Maryland, ranked top five in the country by the National Institutes of Health (NIH).

-A graduate of the State University Health and Science School of Medicine in Syracuse, New York, Dr. Regine obtained his training at Thomas Jefferson University Hospital in Philadelphia.
-He also completed a Radiation Oncology Fellowship in gastrointestinal and head and neck malignancies at Thomas Jefferson University, which included training at the University of Florida.
+A graduate of the of the State University Health and Science School of Medicine in Syracuse N.Y., Dr. Regine obtained his training at Thomas Jefferson University Hospital in Philadelphia where he also completed a Radiation Oncology Fellowship in Gastrointestinal and Head and Neck malignancies (inclusive of training at the University of Florida).

-Dr. Regine is considered a national and international expert in the area of gastrointestinal and central nervous system malignancies, as well as in the use of stereotactic radiosurgery.
-His first faculty appointment was at St. Jude’s Children’s Cancer Research Hospital where, as a clinical investigator, he helped redefine new standards of care in children with rhabdomyosarcomas.
-After two years at St. Jude's, he dedicated his career to clinical research in adult cancer patients.
+Dr. Regine is considered a national and international expert in the area of GI and CNS malignancies, as well as in the use of Stereotactic Radiosurgery.
+His first faculty appointment was at St. Jude's Children's Cancer Research Hospital where as a Clinical Investigator he helped redefined new standards of care in children with rhabdomyosarcomas.
+After 2 years at St. Jude's he dedicated his career to clinical research in adult cancer patients.